1. Are they a Government Registered Training Organisation?

 You have paid at the start of the course and got half way through.
 You get a question wrong two or three times and the website stops you from continuing.
 Will they unlock it for you?
 Do you have to start again?
 Do you have to pay again?
 Will they even answer their phones?

-Many sites say things like “No-fail course” or “100% pass rate” or “Guaranteed Pass”.
-If they don ‘t say something like this you will need to call them or do some other research.
+However, some sites say things like “No-fail course” or “100% pass rate” or “Guaranteed Pass”.
 If they do say this you will need to find out exactly what they mean.
-These statements could mean that they have no penalties or lock-outs for incorrect answers.
-This is a trademark of the type of training website which appears and quickly gets shut down.
+This is against the VET training standards and is trademark of the type of training website which appears and quickly gets shut down.

 The training provider should make a commitment to you that they have qualified trainers who will work with you via phone or email if you have any problems and make sure that you learn what you need to learn and eventually pass the course.